OCA/server-tools/keychain/README.rst

 * All the crendentials are stored in one place: easier to manage and to audit.
 * Multi-account made possible without effort.
 * Store additionnal data for each account.
-* Validation rules for additional data
+* Validation rules for additional data.
+* Have different account for different environments (prod / test / env / etc).

 By default passwords are encrypted with a key stored in odoo config.